State Business Incentives

 - Manufacturing Revenue Bonds: The Manufacturing Bonds Program favorable tax-exempt Private Activity Bond financing targeted to small manufacturers in Colorado.

-- Enhanced Enterprise Zone Tax Credits: Colorado's Enterprise Zone program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the State.
+- Enterprise Zone Tax Credits: Colorado's Enterprise Zone program provides tax incentives to encourage businesses to locate and expand in designated economically distressed areas of the State.

 Browse through the list of following tax credits which apply to different businesses.